• Skip to main content

 Void horror comic cover

 Sci-Fi can be used to highlight societal issues and injustices, and Void’s issue of choice is a parable for mass incarceration.
 Goliath 01, a prison ship stewarded by a mad warden, floats through space full of dead inmates and one solitary survivor.
 John, our lone protagonist, struggles to stay alive long enough to find an escape from this drifting death trap, but the shadow of warden Colonel Mercer threatens to send another inmate to their grave.
-Available on Amazon here.
+Available on Horror Hub here.

 Caliban by Garth Ennis and Facundo Percio

 Paranoia and claustrophobia combine in an unending feedback cycle on board the mining ship, Caliban.
 A crew expecting a run-of-the-mill mining mission is in for a rude awakening from the beings lurking in deep space.
 The crew is picked off slowly and suddenly, as the crew of the Caliban confronts an enemy they can hardly understand.
-Available on Amazon here.
+Available on Horror Hub here.

 Aliens by Dark Horse Comics